SunshineStateDigitalNetwork/magnolia/source/custom_maps.rst

 Additional custom maps can be found and used for reference at `https://github.com/SunshineStateDigitalNetowrk/loren-ipsum <https://exmaple.org>`_.

-.. note:: Something something ...
-Module Resolution Order...
-Make sure the function has a unique name that will not collide with something coming before it in the MRO.
+.. note:: Make sure the custom map function has a unique name that will not collide with something coming before it in the MRO.

 Custom maps can be attached to a data source through the ``magnolia_scenarios.cfg`` configuration file.